-Final Exam (40%): You will take a final exam in this course.
+Final Exam (20%): You will take a final exam in this course.
 The exam will be openbook and open-note, but you will not have access to the internet or any electronic device (so you'll have to bring print copies of anything you want during the exam).
-The exam may ask you to identify terms (who, what, when, where, how and why significant?), match dates with events, put events in the right order, write 5 paragraph essays, or analyze a short excerpt or primary source.
-Make-up tests, midterms, and exams can only be approved by Academic Counselling.
-Please see https://history.uwo.ca/undergraduate/program_module_information/policies.html for department procedures and requirements involving make-up tests and exams.
+The exam will ask you to analyze and put in historical context a series of primary sources.
+You will not be given an exam study guide, but the weekly lectures and biweekly tutorial writing exercises will make it clear what kinds of information you might be asked to provide in the final assessment.
+Make-up tests, midterms, and exams can only be approved by Academic Advising.
+Please see https://history.uwo.ca/undergraduate/program\module\information/policies.html for department procedures and requirements involving make-up tests and exams.